joejknowles/CV/README.md

 #### Clean code

 I've worked on a number of code-bases with varying degrees of code quality.
-From this experience I've learned a number of important approaches to keeping code at a high standard, and seen how the long-term maintainability and extensibility of code is essential for productive web-development.
+From this experience I've learned many important approaches to keeping code at a high standard, and seen how the long-term maintainability and extensibility of code is essential for productive web-development.
 So I'm continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.

-I applied and improved this skill working on applications during my last job, my portfolio below contains some examples of me applying this knowledge to small personal projects.
+My portfolio below contains some examples of me using this skill in small personal projects.
 The code is all freely available on GitHub at the links below.

 #### Agile / scrum